strimzi/strimzi-ui/docs/Linting.md

 | [stylelint](https://stylelint.io/) | [Styling (css, scss) code style enforcement](#scss-/-css-code) |
 | [prettier](https://prettier.io/) | [Code format enforcement](#code-style) |

+For JS and SCSS/CSS code, the intent is to have a dedicated tool (ie `eslint`, `stylelint`) to enforce best practice/syntax rules, but both to delegate/integrate code formatting resposibilities to `prettier`.

 ## Linting implementation and config

 All configuration and any implementation for linting in this codebase is available [here.](../utils/linting).
-The configuration is deliberatley modular to allow easy modification if required.
+The configuration is deliberately modular to allow easy modification if required.
 These are then referenced and used in the top level `package.json` so they can be driven via npm scripts.

 ## Linting rules